Puska spun ‘foul and contemptible lies’ about Ashling Murphy’s death, court told

 She said that the court had heard evidence that Ms Murphy had likely defensive wounds as she tried to save herself.

-Comparing it to extracting a needle from a haystack, Ms Lawlor said the DNA examined by forensic experts is matched to that of Jozef Puska.
+Comparing it to extracting a needle from a haystack, Ms Lawlor said the DNA examined by forensic experts matched to Puska.

 “Ashling ended up being the investigator in her own murder,” she told the court.